 The purpose of orientation is to help you become acquainted with your role and responsibilities during your participation day, and to learn more about the cooperative aspects of Hobson’s program.

 This meeting will be too long and boring to bring children (but we hope not for you!).
 During the meeting teachers will describe a typical day in class, and we will work on scheduling the first month’s participation, so please bring your calendar.

 Hobson tote bags will be available for purchase at the meeting.
-The Hobson totes are a nice size and we recommend totes because they are easier for preschool children to use than backpacks.
+The Hobson totes are a nice size and we HIGHLY recommend totes because they are easier for preschool children to use than backpacks.